 The undergraduate major in Public Policy prepares students to participate effectively in policy and political discussion as citizens and as para-professionals in a variety of fields, to fill entry-level positions in policy research projects and organizations, and to pursue graduate studies in law, management, the health professions, and a variety of academic disciplines, including economics and political science.

-Completion of the Public Policy major requires a minimum of 70 units of course work, as described in the Stanford Bulletin.
-Students must complete the Public Policy core, concentration, and senior capstone requirements for a letter grade and with a grade point average (GPA) of 2.3 (C+) or higher.
+Completion of the Public Policy major requires a minimum of 60 units of course work, as described in the Stanford Bulletin.
+Students must complete the Public Policy core, concentration, and senior capstone requirements for a letter grade.
+Must receive a grade of C- or better for each course.

-Students must complete 34 units of preparatory coursework in math and economics.
+Students must complete 24-29 units of preparatory coursework.
 At most 10 units of preparatory coursework may be taken as credit/no credit.
-PLEASE NOTE: Between Econ 50 and Econ 51 or PublPol 51, no more than 5 units can be taken for credit/no credit.
-Between Econ 102A and Econ 102B, no more than 5 units can be taken for credit/no credit.
+PLEASE NOTE: Between ECON 50 and ECON 51, no more than 5 units can be taken for credit/no credit.
+Between ECON 102A and ECON 102B, no more than 5 units can be taken for credit/no credit.
+PUBLPOL 50 must be taken for a letter grade.

-Prerequisites for Math 51 are the Math 19, 20, and 21 series or the Math 41 and 42 series.
-We recommend that students interested in Public Policy begin taking these Math courses early so they can continue into the preparatory courses in their sophomore and junior years.
+Prerequisites for ECON 102A is the MATH 20 or equivalent.
+We recommend that students interested in Public Policy begin taking MATH courses early so they can continue into the preparatory courses in their sophomore and junior years.

 - ECON 1: Principles of Economics